Positions: Farm Apprentices

 Location: Salt Spring Island, BC

-We want applicants to know that growing for market is challenging and takes dedication.
+We want applicants to know that growing for market is challenging and takes real dedication.

 Reduced tillage means that we prepare our 110’ beds mainly by hand with broadforks and a wheelhoe.
 This demands much more time and human energy than preparing beds with a tractor would.
 We try to maintain a steady pace throughout the season but the work load does vary.
-May is very busy and we experience a crunch in July when we juggle harvesting for market, caring for established crops, preparing beds and transplanting fall and winter crops.
-Another crunch occurs in October when the days get shorter but we are still harvesting for market, harvesting storage crops, cleaning seeds and preparing beds for the following year.
-Our field plan and planting schedule help things run smoothly throughout the busy season and, in spite of all the hard work, we find that farming is a wonderful and satisfying lifestyle with many rewards!
+May is very busy with planting and we experience a crunch in July when we juggle harvesting for market, caring for established crops, preparing beds and planting fall and winter crops.
+Another crunch occurs in October when the days get shorter but we are still harvesting for market, harvesting storage crops, cleaning seeds and rushing to prepare the next year’s beds before the rains come.
+Our field plan and planting schedule help things run smoothly throughout the busy season and, in spite of all the hard work, we find that farming is a wonderful and satisfying lifestyle.

-In exchange we offer accommodation, a monthly stipend of $600 and incredible produce from the farm to cook with.
-We also supply some bulk dry goods.
-The team eats lunch together a couple of times each week but otherwise apprentices are responsible for preparing their own meals.
+In exchange for labor we offer accommodation, a monthly stipend of $1000 and incredible produce from the farm to cook with.
+The team shares a meal together once a week, otherwise apprentices are responsible for preparing their own meals.
 Each apprentice has a private cabin or trailer to live in and they share a common space that is a kitchen/living room with a shower and an outdoor composting toilet.
+There is a washing machine and dryer in our house.

 There will be opportunities to visit several local farms throughout the season.
 These visits will be tailored to suit apprentice’s particular interests.
-Apprentices will also be able to schedule a weeks’ vacation sometime in August or September.
+Apprentices will also be able to schedule a ten day vacation sometime in August or September.

 The ideal candidate:

-Your application should contain your preferred start and finish dates, your resume, two contacts for references and a cover letter describing what is motivating you to do a farm apprenticeship.
+Please send an email to firstname.lastname@example.org .
+Your application should contain your preferred start and finish dates, your resume, two contacts for references and a brief note explaining what is motivating you to do a farm apprenticeship.
 We look forward to hearing from you!

 Note: This posting is provided on an "As Is" basis and for general informational purposes only.
 People and Planet (also known as "FoodWork") is not responsible for the content, accuracy, timeliness, completeness, legality, reliability, quality or suitability of this posting.
 We do not screen or endorse the organizations or individuals involved.
 If you decide to accept an offer of employment, volunteering or any other arrangement, you do so at your own risk and it is your responsibility to take all protective measures to guard against injury, abuse, non-payment or any other loss.
 Please read our full Terms & Conditions.